 Our walk back took about an hour and a half and Ling went at a much better pace for us.
 He stopped occasionally to show us things and we even stopped while he grabbed some bananas from a tree for us.
 We only had to make a few river crossings so I didn’t have to change shoes so often and sometimes there was something I could walk (or crawl) along to avoid getting my trainers wet.
 We got back to the car about 5:30 to find Mr Chart and Vojtech were already back and hadn’t caught anything.

 In the evening, back at his house, the weird food continued.
 It started nice with a whole plate of watermelon, then we had some sour little fruits that I really liked, then finished with fish paste with chilli and garlic that looked so grim I didn’t try it.
 For dinner we had fish soup which I really liked (although I think I had the only nice bit of fish because I picked out the head afterwards) and we had iguana curry that Mr Chart shot while we were in the cave.
-I think iguanas might actually be forbidden to hunt but by the sounds of things, everyone still does it in the village and after we had eaten, the whole village seemed to turn up for a portion!
+I think iguanas might actually be forbidden to hunt but by the sounds of things, everyone still does it in this village and after we had eaten, the whole village seemed to turn up for a portion!
 As usual I was brave and gave it a go but it was so awful I had to spit it in the bin.
 It was 90% bone, 8% skin and 2% meat.

-After dinner and a shower we were ready for a normal evening.
+After dinner and a shower (bucket of water) we were ready for a normal evening.
 But no señor, not in Mr Charts house!
 As it is the beginning of Songkran/Thai New Year (see my next blog post to see how we celebrated) there was a party under the bridge down the road.
 Mr Chart’s wife, Nan, and all the house guests left and we followed behind a few minutes later.
 Once we were under the bridge we were greeted by a man called Poo who said that he owned the place and was “number 1”.
 He didn’t speak English but we worked out that he was buying boxes of beers for his friends and gave us one each and encouraged us to down them.
 To make the situation weirder, this whole time there was crazy Thai karaoke going on in the background.
 I prayed to every god that they had nothing in English but sadly they did.
 And no, I still don’t want to sing the YMCA.

 Nan invited us over to drink with her and her friends on a bamboo raft on the river (which did start sinking after a while) but Vojtech stayed with the lads a bit longer because Poo loved him so much he wouldn’t let him leave!
 Nan’s friends were mostly in their 30’s and were all very happy to meet us.
 There was very little English between them and one guy called Jack kept repeating “you happy?
 Jack happy.
 Jack happy.”
 Turns out Jack is the town mayor.
 I have no idea what town we were in but I had a beer with its mayor on a sinking raft under a bridge while my ears were filled with bad Thai karaoke.
-Think back to all the crazy food that was swimming, crawling and jumping in my tummy and that’s not a travel story I was ever expecting to tell.
+Think back to all the crazy jungle food that was swimming, crawling and jumping in my tummy and that’s not a travel story I was ever expecting to tell.

 We stayed at Mr Chart and Nan’s house that night and they had arranged a car back to Chiang Mai for us the next morning.
 It was an uncomfortable sleep on three small things I would barely call mattresses but after the last 48 hours, I couldn’t be a princess now.